 Why Data Literacy Matters for Individuals and Businesses

-Imagine a workplace where every employee is empowered to make data-driven decisions and the knowledge is not reserved to the technical teams.
-Instead of relying on gut instinct or assumptions, functions beyond technical teams would operate with precision, confidence, and clarity.
-With access to relevant data and the skills to interpret it, individuals at all levels can contribute to better outcomes.
+Rather than relying on gut instinct or assumptions, employees use data to guide actions and recommend solutions.
+With access to relevant information and the skills to interpret it, individuals at all levels can contribute to more strategic decisions and better outcomes.

 A data-literate workforce brings multiple benefits: